breedx-splk/java-ws-stomp/README.md

 }
 ```

-And just like before, we call this in order to "makeCurrent()" that context, then within
+And just like before, we "makeCurrent()" the parent context, then within
 that context we create our new `CONSUMER` span:

 ```java